-- Our award-winning laser cartridge recycling programme has ensured the collection and recycling of more than 408,000 tonnes of cartridges and saved more than 601,000 tonnes of CO2 emissions between 1990 & 2018. - In addition, we also look to remanufacture hardware where possible and make new products from used hardware.
-Canon's EQ80 range is a great example of this, as is the Océ Premia Class range.
+In addition, we also look to remanufacture hardware where possible and make new products from used hardware.
+Canon's EQ80 range is a great example of this.

 Canon Europe sales organisations across the EMEA region have joined industry schemes to finance and facilitate responsible recycling of end-of-life products.